WowDevTools/CASCHost/README.md

 #### Settings: ####
 Before using CASCHost the settings found in appsettings.json will need to be adjusted:

-* RebuildOnLoad:
-	* Enables rebuilding each time the service is launched
-* RebuildOnChange:
-	* Enables rebuilding when changes are detected in the *wwwroot\Data folder*
-	* Rebuilds happen 30 seconds after the last change is made to avoid file permission issues and misfiring
 * MinimumFileDataId:
 	* This is the smallest FileDataId for new files; this acts as a buffer between official Blizzard files and custom ones
 	* Set this relatively high if planning to upgrade the client in the future as to avoid overwriting future Blizzard FileDataIds
+* BNetAppSupport:
+	* This enabled the creation of the Install and Download files which are only required if you're deploying via the BNet App
 * HostDomain:
 	* This is the public address of this web service
 	* This must be "localhost" or a domain, it can not be an IP address but can have a port